After months of uncertainty, District Attorney Jonathan Blodgett's office will not pursue criminal charges in the incident involving

 Students had been taken to the country club by bus from North Andover High School, and it was determined that the students affected had eaten the brownies at the high school before going to the event.
 It was also discovered that as many as 19 students may have eaten the brownies.

 Police questioned the affected students as well as several others and launched an investigation into the matter to determine who distributed the brownies and where.
 But witnesses were not cooperating, O'Connell said, and the evidence for a criminal case just wasn't there.

-However, just two weeks after the incident, Hottel announced that students involved in the incident had been disciplined following an investigation and hearing.
+However, just two weeks after the incident, Hottel announced that students involved in the incident

 "Students who were found to have taken part in the incident have been issued disciplinary consequences consistent with the student handbook," Hottel wrote in a statement in April.

 Hottel did not go into specifics about who the students were or what disciplinary action was taken against the students. and it is unclear if the findings in the school hearings were used by the district attorney's office in trying to build a criminal case.

 Another obstacle to marijuana law enforcement in general -- which was not cited in this case and may or may not have played a factor in the lack of evidence -- is the state's lenient marijuana possession law.